 with Ullswater 'Steamers'

 Ullswater ‘Steamers' are a cruise company that nurtures the beautiful landscape in which it carries out its tourism business, having been one of the first, if not the first, Lake District tourism operator to establish a visitor payback scheme.
-Every passenger fare carried between our piers of Howtown and Glenridding generates a 10 pence donation for conservation work in the area, this being donated to different conservation charities at times, to reflect the needs of nature in the area, but most regularly donated to Nurture Lakeland, for its various conservation projects.
+Every passenger fare carried between our piers of Howtown and Glenridding generates a 10p donation for conservation work in the area.
+This being donated to different conservation charities at times, to reflect the needs of nature in the area, but most regularly donated to The Lake District Foundation, for its various conservation projects.
 To date we have raised over £40,000 towards such projects.
 Our main projects include visitor donation for Walkers tickets and online Visit Give donations to Penrith Red Squirrels.

-NEW for 2018, recent editions to our retail range and visitor donation gifts include the NEW I Love the Ullswater Way pin badge.
-Retailing at just £1.99, for every badge sold 50p is donated back to conservation projects and the footpath repair of The Ullswater Way.
-We are also looking to introduce a Ullswater Way pictorial walking guide published by Friends of the Ullswater Way.
+NEW for 2018, recent editions to our retail range and visitor donation gifts include the NEW I Walked The Ullswater Way pin badge.
+Retailing at just £2.00, for every badge sold 50p is donated back to conservation projects and the footpath repair of The Ullswater Way.
+We are also selling a Ullswater Way pictorial walking guide published by Friends of the Ullswater Way.
 This retails for £4.99 and £1.00 from each sale is donated for the upkeep of the Ullswater Way footpaths.